 Ideally, you’ll want to spend 3-4 days in the island.
 If you’re planning to visit other islands apart from Calayan, allot another day in your itinerary.

 Here is a sample 5 days itinerary to Calayan Island:

 6:00AM – 12:00NN Boat ride to Calayan Island

 12:00NN – Lunch

 2:00 – 3:00PM Trek to Sibang Cove

 3:30PM – 6:00PM Explore Nagudungan Hill

-Explore Tawakan rock formation, Bataraw and Malansing Falls, Lusok Cave
+Explore Tapwakan rock formation, Bataraw Falls, Caanawan Falls and Malansing Falls, Lusok Cave